PyGLImER/PyGLImER/docs/_build/html/_sources/chapters/download.rst.txt

 The Request Class
 +++++++++++++++++
-The :class:`src.waveform.request.Request` class handles all steps from download, over preprocessing, to deconvolution (i.e. the creation of a receiver function in time domain).
+The :class:`~pyglimer.waveform.request.Request` class handles all steps from download, over preprocessing, to deconvolution (i.e. the creation of a receiver function in time domain).
 It will first create a folder structure as defined by the user.
 Those contain raw (i.e. unprocessed, but downsampled) waveform files in miniseed format, preprocessed (3 component in RTZ coordinate system, and filtered/discarded